VP Pence Praises Reynolds’ Reopening Strategy During Visit to Iowa

 Before entering the building where Pence held a roundtable discussion with food industry leaders, staffers and law enforcement took the temperatures of people one by one, as distanced as possible.
 Everyone had the standard security screening, as expected for going into the same vicinity as the vice president.

-Once entering the ballroom where the event was set up, chairs were arranged in a 6-feet distance for guests and the press had a wide riser to try to distance in the back.
+Once entering the ballroom where the event was set up, chairs were arranged six feet apart for guests, and the press had a wide riser to try to distance in the back.

 Hand sanitizer was readily available near the entrance.
 Some staffers around the room wore masks.
 A few guests did, most did not.
 A Hy-Vee spokesperson said they did not require their staff nor guests to wear masks.
 The roughly 75 people grazed around the room speaking with others for about two hours waiting on the vice president.